lynnlilu/lynnlilu.github.io/_pages/students.md

   * Duration: The class of 2026
   * Major: Computer Science and Technology
   * Qizhen Wenxue Innovation Program
+* Haocheng Yu (余昊铖)
+  * Duration: The class of 2027
+  * Major: Turing Honor Class
+  * Research Interest: Kernel Fuzzing
 * Guanwen Lu (卢冠雯)
   * Duration: The class of 2027
   * Major: Turing Honor Class (Artificial Intelligence)
-* Duheng Pan (潘度衡)
+* Chang Qin (秦畅)
-  * Duration: The class of 2027
+  * Duration: The class of 2028
   * Major: Computer Science and Technology
-  * SRTP: Abnormal Autonmous Driving Scenario Generation and Evaluation, collaborated with Peiqi and Junjie.
-* Junjie Yang (杨俊杰)
-  * Duration: The class of 2027
-  * Major: Automation
-  * SRTP: Abnormal Autonmous Driving Scenario Generation and Evaluation, collaborated with Peiqi and Duheng.
-* Zuokai Yang (杨作凯)
-  * Duration: The class of 2027
-  * Major: Information Security
-  * SRTP: Autonmous Driving Testing Scenario Generation, collaborated with Bojun and Xinze.
-* Bojun Zhang (张伯君)
-  * Duration: The class of 2027
-  * Major: Electrical Engineering
-  * SRTP: Autonmous Driving Testing Scenario Generation, collaborated with Zuokai and Xinze.
-* Xinze Du (杜昕泽)
-  * Duration: The class of 2027
-  * Major: Turing Honor Class
-  * SRTP: Autonmous Driving Testing Scenario Generation, collaborated with Zuokai and Bojun.
-* Xinpeng Luo (罗新鹏)
-  * Duration: The class of 2027
-  * Major: Software Engineering
-  * SRTP: Adversarial Example Detection, collaborated with Chengguo and Yu'an.
-* Chengguo Liu (刘成果)
-  * Duration: The class of 2027
-  * Major: Computer Science and Technology
-  * SRTP: Adversarial Example Detection, collaborated with Xinpeng and Yu'an.
+  * SRTP: Watermarking for Music Copyright Protection, collaborated with Zhengyu
-* Yu'an Huang (黄雨安)
+* Zhengyu Yuan (袁峥予)
-  * Duration: The class of 2027
+  * Duration: The class of 2028
-  * Major: Zhukezhen Honor College (Architecture and Civil Engineering)
+  * Major: Energy and Environmental System Engineering
-  * SRTP: Adversarial Example Detection, collaborated with Xinpeng and Chengguo.
-* Haocheng Yu (余昊铖)
-  * Duration: The class of 2027
-  * Major: Turing Honor Class
-  * Co-advised with Prof. Tianhang Zheng
-  * SRTP: Kernel Fuzzing Optimization, collaborated with Yekai and Jinpeng.
-* Yekai Zhang (章烨凯)
-  * Duration: The class of 2027
-  * Major: Turing Honor Class
-  * Co-advised with Prof. Tianhang Zheng
-  * SRTP: Kernel Fuzzing Optimization, collaborated with Haocheng and Jinpeng.
-* Jinpeng Zhang (张锦鹏)
-  * Duration: The class of 2027
-  * Major: Turing Honor Class
-  * Co-advised with Prof. Tianhang Zheng
-  * SRTP: Kernel Fuzzing Optimization, collaborated with Haocheng and Yekai.
+  * SRTP: Watermarking for Music Copyright Protection, collaborated with Chang

 Alumni
 ======